Christmas is fast approaching. This is how you get ready for Christmas now?

 Check your supplies

-You don’t want to run out in the middle of getting wrapped and ready for giving.
+You don’t want to run out while getting wrapped and ready for giving.

 It’s best to know ahead of time to budget for this expense.